human-d3v/f_magazine/NeoVim_as_IDE.md

 # Setting up Development Environment with NeoVim on Fedora
-### Supercharge your development environment for Golang, Rust, TypeScript, Python, C++, and more.
+### Supercharge your development environment for Rust, TypeScript, Python, and more.

-#TODO -- Introduction

-I'm not a software engineer.
-I'm a FOSS enthusiast, a researcher, and data scientist.
-This tutorial will help guide those who know very little about configuring NeoVim, to help them get from text editor to a fully-featured development environment.

 ### Downloading NeoVim on Fedora and getting started
 To get started, download and install NeoVim on Fedora using dnf: